SG-Gon/SaraGTools/README.md

 # ✨ Welcome to SaraGTool ✨

 Welcome to SaraGTool! 🛠️ This repository is a compilation of various bioinformatics tools designed for working with raw Oxford Nanopore Technologies (ONT) sequencing reads. 📊🌿 It's optimized for Ubuntu systems and will help you process and analyze your ONT data with ease! 💻🔬
-🧬 About SaraGMake 🧬

 Within SaraGTool, you’ll find:

-## 🦠 SaraGMake: A powerful Snakemake pipeline specifically designed for subtyping _Blastocystis_ sp. from ONT raw reads. ✨
+## 🧬 SaraGMake 🧬 A powerful Snakemake pipeline specifically designed for subtyping _Blastocystis_ sp. from ONT raw reads. ✨

 This tool automates the process of subtyping, making it easy to handle your ONT data and produce high-quality results.
 The pipeline uses Snakemake, an efficient workflow system for scalable data analysis. 🚀💾